BunnyWay/terraform-provider-bunnynet/docs/resources/storage_file.md

 page_title: "bunnynet_storage_file Resource - terraform-provider-bunnynet"
 subcategory: ""
 description: |-
   This resource manages files in a bunny.net storage zone.
-It is used to upload, update, and delete files within a storage zone, providing an organized and scalable way to manage static content.
+It is used to upload, update, and delete files within a storage zone.
 ---

 # bunnynet_storage_file (Resource)

 This resource manages files in a bunny.net storage zone.
-It is used to upload, update, and delete files within a storage zone, providing an organized and scalable way to manage static content.
+It is used to upload, update, and delete files within a storage zone.

 ## Example Usage